gitvicky97/MiniProject1_601/Terminal_tutorial.md

 Terminal is located in your **Applications** folder within a subfolder called **Utilities**.
 If you cannot find it, activate Spotlight search by pressing **Command-Spacebar** and search for **Terminal**.
 Once you have it open, you should see something which looks like this:
 ![Command Prompt](/images/Terminal.png)

+# Basic Commands Cheat Sheet
+Here is a list of some of the basic commands that you'll need to know in order to use the terminal effectively.
+This is a handy cheat sheet for the most important and most commonly used commands.

+* **File Management**
+    * ls
+    lists all of the contents in the current directory.
+This command comes in handy if you don't want to use the Finder to browse files—you can simply list them using this command in your Terminal.